 - Auto-programs: an example of a program these appliances come with is the anti-crease feature, which can reduce the creasing that comes with machine drying

 - Noise dampening: more expensive models come with this feature, which silences that annoying racket they always make

 - Reverse tumbling: the drum reverses the spin direction from time to time, which minimises tangling of clothes and gives better drying results

 In addition to the five brands mentioned above, there are other high-quality providers of heat pump dryers, such as Asko, Panasonic and Omega.
 We recommend doing plenty of research on the different manufacturers to familiarise yourself with what they offer before diving in.

 How to use your dryer more efficiently

-Given that you’ll need to have one of these dryers for a long-time before you get a good return on your investment, you might want to implement some money-saving techniques in the meantime to make things a bit easier.
-Doing some of these things can also prolong the lifespan of your dryer.
+Given that you’ll need to have one of these dryers for a long-time before you get a good return on your upfront investment, you may want to implement some money-saving techniques in the meantime to make things a bit easier.
+Doing some of the following can also prolong the lifespan of your dryer.

 - Use a higher spin cycle: the faster you spin clothes in the washer, the less time they’ll need in the washer, saving on energy costs

 - Clean the lint filters regularly: blocked filters make it harder for the dryer to circulate air through your clothes, which along with being less efficient, is also a fire hazard